SysManSquad/sysmansquadblogdev/content/posts/2020-07-08-dynamic-outlook-email-signature-using-with-intune-endpoint-analytics-proactive-remediations/index.md

 `$clientSecret`

 <p class="has-very-light-gray-background-color has-background">
-  <em>Pro Tip: the v1.0 graph will only return a few basic attributes about the user, the beta graph returns a whole lot more. </em>
+  *Pro Tip: the v1.0 graph will only return a few basic attributes about the user, the beta graph returns a whole lot more. *
 </p>